rfhb/ctrdata/README.md

   Interactively browse through trial structure and data.
 Easily re-run any previous query in a collection to retrieve and update trial records.

-- For analyses, convenience functions in `ctrdata` allow find synonyms of an active substance, to identify unique (de-duplicated) trial records across all registers, to merge and recode fields as well as to easily access deeply-nested fields.
+- For analyses, convenience functions in `ctrdata` implement trial concepts canonically across registers 🔔, allow find synonyms of an active substance, to identify unique (de-duplicated) trial records across all registers, to merge and recode fields as well as to easily access deeply-nested fields.
 Analysis can be done with `R` (see [vignette](https://rfhb.github.io/ctrdata/articles/ctrdata_summarise.html)) or other systems, using the `JSON`-[structured information in the database](#trial-records-in-databases).